Reopening reverses course in Texas and Florida as coronavirus cases spike

 Squeezed by pressure from the conservative wing of his party, skyrocketing unemployment numbers and the business sector, Abbott reopened most of Texas’s businesses, with adapted safety measures, by mid-to-late May – but he bypassed the metrics he established as crucial thresholds to dictate the pace.

 The governor warned repeatedly that if numbers began to surge, his administration would rethink the reopening.
-He blamed young people earlier this week for a spike in cases.
-Abbott’s office did not return a request for comment Friday.
+In an interview Friday with KVIA, Abbott said he regrets allowing bars to quickly reopen.

+“If I could go back and redo anything, it probably would have been to slow down the opening of bars,” he said, adding the “bar setting, in reality, just doesn’t work in a pandemic.”

 Leaders of the state’s population centers warned the reopening was too abrupt.
 Hidalgo was one of the earliest elected officials to threaten constituents with jail time if they did not comply with a mandatory mask ordinance.
 The Abbott administration quickly banned local governments from imposing penalties on people who violate mask or social distancing orders.